RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 The haze of fear in Trouble's mind faded.
 She had simply forgotten where she was.

-Without the wall of fear keeping her emotions from spilling forth tears and apologies flowed in equal measure.
+Without the wall of fear keeping her emotions from spilling forth, tears and apologies flowed in equal measure.

 Brun picked her up, carrying her like a delicate princess.
 She normally felt so safe in their arms, but right now she just felt broken.
+Like a clockwork machine with too many faults, she might be fine for a while, but eventually all her problems would overlap and she'd fall apart like this again.
 Even with weeks of safety and reassurance, all it took was a moment of sleep addled confusion for her to lose herself to panic.

 Brun was murmuring kind words into her hair and stroking her.
 Once again she had been saved by her friends.

 "Sorry for bursting in, I forgot to knock."
 Brun said after Trouble had calmed down entirely.
 "I have had a few things on my mind recently and jumped the gun."
 Despite her calm demeanour, Brun felt on edge.
 Their movements felt robotic and forced.

 Trouble pulled themself together, aggressively ignoring the issues that weighed on their mind.
 She was quite often the one being supported, and now Brun needed help; so was determined to be the one to provide it.

 "I'm not important right now."
 Trouble announced as they climbed out of Brun's lap and sat a polite distance from them.
 "What's bothering you?"
 Not know what to do with her hands, she placed them in her lap once she settled back on the edge of the bed.
+She could still feel echoes of her panic rattling around in her mind.

 "What...no..."
 Brun tried to argue, but when words failed her, they just ended up sitting in silence.

 Trouble let the silence continue, she knew Brun had a bad habit of letting words fall out of her mouth, so if they were trying to avoid starting off on the wrong foot she would give them as much time as they needed.
+Instead she tried copying what Bug had done for her weeks ago and tried to breath in the most measured way possible.

 Brun walked over to the door and closed it, and sat back down in the dark a little closer but still at what Trouble would call a polite distance.
 As the silence stretched, Trouble's eyes adjusted and she could make her friend's outline in the dark.